britecharts/britecharts/demos/_GETTINGSTARTED.md

 In order to use a Britecharts chart in your project you would need to:

-- Add Britecharts and D3 selection as dependencies in your package.json or install them by typing:
+- Add Britecharts and D3 selection as dependencies.
+You can use NPM, Bower or Github at the moment.
+If you are using NPM, install Britecharts by typing:
 ```
    npm install --save britecharts d3-selection
 ```